Kernix13/markdown-cheatsheet/README.md

 ### Mermaid Diagrams

 This is a new markdown element I just became aware of.
-Check out [Mermaid on GitHub](https://github.com/mermaid-js/mermaid#readme) for more information.
+Check out [Mermaid on GitHub](https://github.com/mermaid-js/mermaid#readme) for more information or go to their [docs page](https://mermaid.js.org/intro/).
 But it's basically a language code block that remders various diagrams with very specific syntax.
 And the diagrams have buttons for, zoom in/out, position change, and popout box.
 Check this out:

       graph TD;
       A-->B;